TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/10 - 2 Samuel/2 Samuel 20/2 Samuel 20.26.md

 ---

-and also Ira the Jairite was chief minister unto David.
+and also Ira the Jairite was chief minister to David.